 For some people, being called out on unhealthy behavior can be a wake-up call to take action.

 But for others, it can just reinforce that behavior as part of your permanent identity.

-When it comes to children and their weight, a new study suggests the latter may often be the case.
+When it comes to children and their weight, a

 The study focused on 110 preteens and teenagers who were at risk of being overweight or having obesity.

 Researchers said children who were teased about their weight were more likely to gain weight more quickly over the next several years.